Contributor: Life Healing Center clinical content team member Hugh C. McBride.

 Though the group is not affiliated with any specific program or philosophy, members also hold a 12-step-style meeting during intermission.
 The Wharf Rats also hold non-concert related meetings, maintain a website, and send out an occasional newsletter.
 Fans of other popular bands have formed similar groups, such as The Phellowship (for Phish fans), The Gateway (for Widespread Panic enthusiasts) and The Jellyfish (for admirers of The String Cheese Incident).

-Incorporating Recovery into Everyday Life
+Incorporating Recovery from Drugs into Everyday Life

 One important element of getting treatment for a substance use disorder is learning how to incorporate the principles of healthy recovery into everyday life.
 Though it may be necessary to eliminate contact with some people or avoid certain situations entirely, pursuing successful long-term recovery is most often a matter of learning how to prepare for, manage, and process the myriad daily experiences and emotions that may trigger relapse.